-Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR environments aren’t foreign territory for us.
-Your recruiter knows what CVOR actually involves, gets why bypass pump experience matters, and won’t waste your time pitching you to programs that don’t fit your background.
-We’re a focused team that picks up the phone, not a call center processing volume.
-Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing exists because a traveling surgical tech decided travelers deserved better, so the cardiovascular OR is home turf for us.
+Your recruiter gets what CVOR really asks of you, knows why bypass pump experience separates candidates, and won’t push you toward programs that don’t match your background.
+One call, one person, real answers.
+Scan the CVOR travel nurse hub for current openings, compare pay in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if the travel life is still new to you.

 Why Take CVOR Travel Nurse Jobs in Wisconsin?

 Wisconsin is an NLC compact state, which gives travelers with a compact license a direct path to Wisconsin assignments without waiting on a separate license application.
-That speed matters in CVOR, because cardiac programs tend to have urgent needs tied to case volume, a staff departure, or a service-line expansion.
+Speed like that matters in CVOR.
+Cardiac programs usually need someone because case volume jumped, because a staff member left, or because a service line is expanding, and none of those situations wait patiently.
 Wisconsin also concentrates its cardiac surgery firepower in a handful of metros, where large academic medical centers and dedicated cardiac surgery programs run complex caseloads all year.
-Add an aging upper-Midwest population and steady referral volume from the surrounding rural counties, and you’ve got the kind of consistent demand that keeps CVOR contracts flowing.
+An aging upper-Midwest population and steady referral volume from the surrounding rural counties keep those CVOR contracts flowing.

 Across Milwaukee, Madison, and Green Bay, CVOR travelers work complex open-heart cases, valve repairs and replacements, coronary bypasses, and a growing share of TAVR and other structural heart procedures.
-The teaching hospitals in Milwaukee and Madison run the widest variety, so the clinical exposure is about as strong as the specialty gets, and the pay reflects the complexity.
+The teaching hospitals in Milwaukee and Madison run the widest variety, so the clinical exposure runs about as deep as the specialty allows, and the pay tracks that complexity.
 Because the programs are concentrated rather than spread thin, you also get a tight, well-run team culture that experienced travelers appreciate.
 Sizing up the wider market?
 Our guide to travel healthcare jobs in Wisconsin covers cities, pay, and lifestyle across specialties in depth.

 What a Typical CVOR Assignment Looks Like in Wisconsin

-Most Wisconsin CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger academic programs in Milwaukee and Madison running the widest variety.
-Expect a quick orientation.
-Facilities hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying cases almost right away.
+Wisconsin CVOR contracts typically run about 13 weeks, extensions on the table, and put you on a day-shift block circulating or scrubbing open-heart cases with call layered over the top.
+Coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures dominate the schedule, and the academic programs in Milwaukee and Madison carry the broadest mix.
+Plan for a short orientation.
+The whole reason facilities hire CVOR travelers is that you can learn the surgeon cards and pump protocols fast and start carrying cases almost immediately.

-Call comes with the territory in CVOR, and Wisconsin is no exception, because cardiac emergencies don’t keep business hours.
-Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
-The day-to-day is high-acuity and detail-driven.
-You’re running the sterile field in a room packed with specialized equipment, locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
-When something gets complicated, the whole room leans on the OR team.
-If that’s where you do your best work, Wisconsin’s academic programs will keep you busy.
+Call is baked into this specialty, Wisconsin included, since cardiac emergencies show up whenever they want.
+Most contracts add call on top of your scheduled shifts, and the callback pay puts real money on your weekly total (more on the specifics in the FAQs below).
+The daily work is high-acuity and precise.
+You own the sterile field in a room dense with specialized equipment, moving in sync with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
+When something turns complicated, the room counts on the OR team.
+If that’s your kind of pressure, Wisconsin’s academic programs will keep you busy.

 CVOR Travel Nurse Pay in Wisconsin

 CVOR contracts are among the best-paying in the specialty, and Wisconsin holds its own.
-The mix of technical complexity, call requirements, and steady demand at the cardiac programs pushes rates up.
-Based on current market data, weekly pay for CVOR travel nurses in Wisconsin generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.
+Technical complexity, call requirements, and steady demand at the cardiac programs keep rates up.
+Based on current market data, weekly pay for CVOR travel nurses in Wisconsin generally lands in the $2,500 to $3,350 per week range.
+Facility, call structure, shift, and experience level decide where you fall within it, and heavy-call contracts at the busiest cardiac programs usually sit near the top.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit, including the taxable rate, the stipends, and the call structure, so you’re looking at real numbers for the actual contract instead of a generic average.
-One thing worth knowing about Wisconsin: cost of living in several metros runs below the national average, so a tax-free housing stipend that feels tight in a pricier market often stretches further here.
+That range is a starting reference, not a promise, because pay moves with the market and the season.
+Your Junxion recruiter takes you through the full package before you commit, from the taxable rate to the stipends to the call structure, so you’re weighing real numbers for the actual contract instead of a generic average.
+Worth knowing about Wisconsin: cost of living in several metros runs below the national average, so a tax-free housing stipend that feels tight in a pricier market often stretches further here.
 Here’s what a Junxion CVOR package in Wisconsin usually includes:

-• Tax-free housing stipend paid directly to you.
-You find and book your own place, so Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+- Tax-free housing stipend that goes straight to you.
+You find and book your own place; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs.)

-Weighing CVOR against other cardiac lanes?
-It’s worth a look at travel cath lab RN jobs in Wisconsin, since the two specialties often overlap for nurses with a cardiac background.
+If you’re weighing both cardiac lanes, look at travel cath lab RN jobs in Wisconsin too, since the two specialties often overlap for nurses with a cardiac background.

 Licensing and Credentialing for Wisconsin CVOR Contracts

 Because Wisconsin is a compact state, travelers holding a compact home-state RN license can take Wisconsin assignments without applying for a separate license.
-If your home state isn’t in the compact, you’ll apply to the Wisconsin board by endorsement, so it pays to start that early and let your credentialing team stay on top of the timeline.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+If your home state isn’t in the compact, you’ll apply to the Wisconsin board by endorsement; start that early and let your credentialing team watch the timeline for you.
+Beyond the license, CVOR asks for a heavier credential stack than most travel specialties.
 Here’s what Wisconsin facilities generally expect:

-• ACLS: Required for essentially all CVOR contracts in Wisconsin, current before your start date
+- ACLS: A given on essentially all CVOR contracts in Wisconsin, current before your start date

-Junxion’s credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Every requirement gets reviewed by Junxion’s credentialing team before you accept a contract, and they run the paperwork so nothing slips.
 Questions about credentialing for a specific Wisconsin program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Wisconsin Compares for CVOR Travelers

 Wisconsin earns its spot on a CVOR traveler’s shortlist for reasons that have nothing to do with chasing the absolute highest gross.
 Start with the compact license: hold one and you can usually start fast instead of waiting on paperwork, a real edge when a cardiac program needs a circulator now.
 Then there’s the value math.
 Wisconsin does have a state income tax, so it isn’t a no-tax state, but cost of living in metros like Milwaukee, Madison, and Green Bay tends to sit at or below the national average.
-That means your tax-free housing stipend stretches further, and what you actually keep can come out ahead of a flashier number in a high-cost market.
+Your tax-free housing stipend stretches further because of it, and what you actually keep can come out ahead of a flashier number in a high-cost market.
 For a lot of travelers, real take-home and quality of life beat a bigger sticker figure.

-Then there’s the lifestyle, which matters over a 13-week stretch.
-Wisconsin runs a true four-season calendar: summers built for the lakes and lakefront festivals, fall color worth the drive, and winters made for skiing, hockey, and a Friday fish fry.
+Life outside the OR holds up too, and that counts over a 13-week stretch.
+Wisconsin runs a true four-season calendar: summers built for the lakes and lakefront festivals, fall color worth the drive, winters made for skiing, hockey, and a Friday fish fry.
 Milwaukee gives you a walkable lakefront city, Madison brings college-town energy around the capitol and the lakes, and Green Bay delivers small-city ease with serious football culture.
-Cost of living is friendly enough that downtime doesn’t drain the paycheck.
-For CVOR specifically, Wisconsin pairs high-level academic clinical exposure with strong real take-home, and that’s a combination plenty of travelers come back for.
+Cost of living stays friendly enough that downtime doesn’t drain the paycheck.
+For CVOR specifically, Wisconsin pairs high-level academic clinical exposure with strong real take-home, and plenty of travelers come back for that exact combination.

 Getting Started with Junxion

-You also get full pay transparency.
-Every package comes with a complete breakdown, including the taxable rate, every stipend, and the call structure, so there’s no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Transparency is the other pillar.
+Every package comes as a complete breakdown covering the taxable rate, every stipend, and the call structure, so there’s no bait-and-switch.
+A US-based credentialing team keeps the deadlines handled while you focus on the work.
 When you’re ready to look at live CVOR contracts in Wisconsin, talk to a Junxion recruiter and let’s match your cardiac OR background with the right program.

 What to Know Before You Go

-Every cardiac program runs its own surgeon cards, pump protocols, positioning, and draping preferences, so plan on your first week involving a lot of questions.
-That’s normal, even for seasoned CVOR travelers, and the team will warm up fast once they see you can hold your own in a complex case.
-Get your credentials, ACLS, and any facility-specific paperwork squared away before your start date so you’re cleared to scrub on day one.
+Your first week will be heavy on questions, and that’s fine.
+Every cardiac program keeps its own surgeon cards, pump protocols, positioning, and draping preferences, and even veteran CVOR travelers need a few days to learn a new room.
+The team warms up quickly once they see you hold your own in a complex case.
+Have your credentials, ACLS, and any facility-specific paperwork done before your start date so you’re cleared to scrub on day one.

-On the logistics side, think about the season you’re landing in.
+For logistics, think about the season you’re landing in.
 Wisconsin winters are real, so if you’re driving in for a cold-weather contract, build in a buffer and pack accordingly.
 Research neighborhoods near your facility, since housing costs and commute times vary between the lakefront, the suburbs, and the college areas.
-Look into short-term furnished rentals or extended-stay options that fit a 13-week schedule, and lean on your recruiter for trusted housing resources in the market you’re headed to.
-A little prep up front makes that first week a whole lot smoother.
+Short-term furnished rentals and extended-stay options fit a 13-week schedule well, and your recruiter can share trusted housing resources for the market you’re headed to.
+Spend a little time on this now and week one takes care of itself.

 FAQs: CVOR Travel Nurse Jobs in Wisconsin